Skip to main content

 What if there are cats or other predators around?

-It’s true that unflighted fledgling baby birds are vulnerable to predators, especially cats.
+It’s true that fledgling baby birds are vulnerable to predators, especially free-roaming pet cats and feral cats.
 Cats are not a natural predator in our part of the world (they were introduced here by people only a few hundred years ago).
 Native birds evolved their fledging process long before cats were in the picture.

-That said, it isn’t fair to steal a baby bird away from its parents because something might happen to it in the future.
-Its mom and dad are going to take much better care of it than any human possibly could.
+That said, it isn’t fair to steal a baby bird away from their parents because something might happen to the bird in the future.
+Their mom and dad are going to take much better care of the baby than any human possibly could.

 If the fledgling has already been caught or had contact with a cat, even if you don’t see any injuries, get it contained and contact a wildlife rehabilitator right away.
 Cats have a lot of bacteria in their mouth, and even a tiny puncture wound can cause a deadly infection.